tidy-finance/website/docs/32_univariate_sorts.md

 library(scales)
 ```

 We start with loading the required data from the database.
-In particular we use the monthly CRSP database as our asset universe.
+In particular, we use the monthly CRSP database as our asset universe.
 We use the Fama-French factor returns to compute the risk-adjusted performance (alpha) of the portfolios we create. `beta` is the tibble with asset betas, computed in the section before.

 ```r
 tidy_finance <- dbConnect(SQLite(), "data/tidy_finance.sqlite", extended_types = TRUE)